Brainchip-Inc/akida_examples/doc/user_guide/hw_constraints.rst

 +--------------------------+---------+

 .. note::
-       * with global average pooling the output of the convolution must have at least 3 rows.
+       With global average pooling the output of the convolution must have at least 3 rows.

 +----------------+---------+-----------+--------------+
 |**Quantization**|**Input**|**Weights**|**Activation**|